 - Pre-heat the grill.

-- First, prepare the guacamole by mashing all ingredients in a bowl.
+- Make the guacamole by mashing all ingredients in a bowl.
 Set aside to let the flavors fuse a little.

-- Cook until the vegetables are charred and crisp, and the halloumi is browned on both sides.
-Keep a close eye on the halloumi, which is prone to sticking to the foil.
+- Once your grill it hot enough, grill your halloumi, pepper and onion strips until the vegetables are charred and crisp, and the halloumi is browned on both sides.
+You can place everything directly on the grill, but if you’re using a grill that’s also cooking meat that day, or has very wide grates, you can grill these on top of pieces of aluminium foil.
+If you do it this way, keep a close eye on the halloumi, which is prone to sticking to the foil.
 It will need to be turned around and shaken up often.
-Don't worry if, at first, the halloumi seeps a lot of liquid.
+Don’t worry if, at first, the halloumi seeps a lot of liquid.
 The excess liquid will evaporate, and then the halloumi will start to crisp.

 - Once ready, bring the grilled halloumi and vegetables to the table and start to fill your tacos!

 - On each tortilla, layer 2-3 strips of halloumi, a small mound of vegetables, guacamole, yogurt and a sprinkling of olives.

 You can also pan fry your halloumi and vegetables on a high heat, or use a grill pan, or oven roast for around 20 minutes at 200C / 390F.

 Are you looking for a halloumi substitute because you can’t find it where you live?
 Try paneer or farmers cheese, or any cheese that doesn’t melt.
 But add some extra seasonings.
 With halloumi, you’ll only need the tiniest bit because it is soooo deliciously salty.
 That’s not so much the case for paneer or farmers cheese.

 - Serving Size: 2 tacos

 - Sodium: 384 mg